ansible/workshops/exercises/ansible_security/1.1-explore/README.md

   - Don’t type everything manually, use copy & paste from the browser when appropriate.
 But stop to think and understand.

   - All labs were prepared using **Vim**, but we understand not everybody loves it.
 Feel free to use alternative editors.
 In the lab environment we provide **Midnight Commander** (just run **mc**, function keys can be reached via Esc-\<n\> or simply clicked with the mouse) or **Nano** (run **nano**).
 Here is a short [editor intro](../0.0-support-docs/editor_intro.md).

-> **Tip**
->
-> In the lab guide commands you are supposed to run are shown with or without the expected output, whatever makes more sense in the context.

 ----